-These Conduct Principles apply to all categories of IBM employees.
+These Conduct Principles apply to all IBM employees.
 However, they are not meant to describe the full scope of IBM human resource policies or practices.
 More detailed statements of policies, procedures and practices are contained in documents such as the IBM Business Conduct Guidelines.
 Employees are required to comply with all IBM policies, procedures and practices at all times and are responsible for consulting their management if they have any questions.

 Our goal is to ensure full compliance with these principles by IBM managers and employees.
 A companion to this document, the IBM Supplier Conduct Principles, governs our relationships with and standards for IBM suppliers.

 Freely Chosen Employment